dward2/BME547/Resources/virtual_machines.md

 computer.
 In this class, we will use virtual machines to host servers that we write.

-## Setting up your Virtual Machine
+## Choice of Virtual Machine
-Duke OIT has allocated each student access to one virtual machine.
-If you are already using your virtual machine for another class or project, and would prefer not to use that machine for this class, please let an instructor know, and a request for a second virtual machine can be made.

-* Visit https://vcm.duke.edu/ and log in to the Virtual Computing Manager (VCM) using your NetID.
-* Click on "Reserve a VM".
-* Select the type of VM you would like.
-The two recommended options (both under the "Plain VM: No Apps" title) are:
-  + Ubuntu18.04 (my preference for simplicity)
+You have the choice to set-up either a Linux virtual machine or a Windows virtual machine.
+* Linux
-    - A Linux operating system, will behave similar to macOS command line.
+    - A Linux operating system, will behave similar to macOS command line, and to a lesser extent, the GitBash command line from Windows.
     - This is what I will be demonstrating in class.
     - Will come with git and Python pre-installed.
-  + Windows 10
+* Windows 10
     - Will give the familiar Windows GUI.
     - Will require the installation of git and Python just like at the start of the semester.
     - Allows for the use of an IDEs or GUI code editors.
     - Requires using a VPN to access when not on the Duke network

-* Follow the additional prompts/questions.
+I would recommend setting up the Linux machine.
+It is simpler to setup and use.
+We will primarily be developing the server on our local computers and only using the VM to deploy the server.
+So, access to the command line and a terminal editor for simple code changes are all that is really needed.
+However, if you want the ability to use an IDE, Windows is an option.

+Duke OIT allocates each student access to one virtual machine.
+In a new system started this semester (Fall 2022), I was also able to setup a certain number of VM reservations specific to this course which do not count against your regular student allocation of one virtual machine.
+But, I do not know if this course-specific machine will be able to be kept after the end of the semester.

+So, if you want to set-up a virtual machine and guarantee that it will remain active after the end of the semester (and until you graduate), you will want to NOT select the course-specific machine.
+If you are already using your one virtual machine, or don't care to keep this VM after the semester, select the course-specific option.

+## Setting up your Virtual Machine

+* Visit https://vcm.duke.edu/ and log in to the Virtual Computing Manager (VCM) using your NetID.
+* Click on "Reserve a VM".
+* Select the type of VM you would like.
+  + Look under the "Everything" heading
+  + To select the course-specific Linux option, click on "BME 547 - 01: Medical Software Design -F22"
+  + To select the course-specific Windows option click on "(windows) BME 547 - 01: Medical Software Design - F22"
+  + To select the Linux option from your personal allocation, click on "Ubuntu Server 20.04"
+  + To select the Windows option from your personal allocation, click on Windows 10
+* A window may open up with information about connecting using SSH.
+Select the "Less secure option" option to skip setting up an SSH key (you are welcome to set up an SSH key if you prefer).
+* A window may open up asking you to agree to the terms of use.
+Select Agree.
 * Depending on virtual machine availability, your VM may be available immediately, or may take some time to set up.
 You will receive an e-mail when it is available.